Reflecting on 20 weeks of Karada House

 Being safe(r)

-You can call “orange” if something or someone’s concrete actions or words make you uncomfortable.
-Typically these moments are in a gray area that many people know and upon reflection after something happened know that this is when they should have walked away/intervened etc. Orange moments are in our opinion and experience the most important ones.
-They happen right before an actual boundary or consent violation takes place.
-If someone calls “orange” in our house, we (gently) intervene and talk to the person who is making others uncomfortable.
-We end a situation before boundaries are crossed by asking the person to stop and assess their words/behaviour either by themselves or with our help.
-We also take the person that feels uncomfortable and/or triggered out of the equation as they are emotionally in turmoil.
+You can call “orange” if someone’s concrete actions or words make you uncomfortable.
+These moments are typically in a gray area — moments people often recognize only afterwards as times when they should have walked away or intervened.
+Orange moments happen right before an actual boundary or consent violation takes place.
+If someone calls orange in our house, we gently intervene and talk to the person whose actions are worrying others.
+We stop the situation before boundaries are crossed.
+The uncomfortable or triggered person is taken out of the situation and supported.
 We have had 6 orange call-outs for 4 different people so far.
-Depending on their reactions and actions after the call-out, they have either been asked not to come back to the house or have reflected, learnt and changed their approach and remained part of the house.
+Depending on the reactions afterward, these individuals have either been asked not to return or have reflected, learned and stayed part of the house.

-Our experience until now shows that sometimes “orange” call-outs happen because the person that makes others feel uncomfortable has a lack of awareness or lack of communication skills as well as an non- /or limited awareness of their own boundaries.
+Our experience shows that orange call-outs sometimes happen because a person lacks awareness, communication skills, or understanding of their own boundaries.
 Other times they were deliberate attempts to cross other people’s boundaries.

-If you call “red”, we consider this call as a clear boundary or consent violation and we immediately remove the person from the house and set up another date at a different time to discuss the matter.
-We choose not to engage in a discussion in the moment a red is called, but later when everyone involved feels clear and stable enough to engage in an accountability process.
-No “red” has been called in our house so far.
+If you call red, we consider this a clear boundary or consent violation and immediately remove the person from the house.
+A later meeting is scheduled to discuss the matter when everyone is calm and stable enough to engage in an accountability process.
+No red has been called so far.

 Takashi’s Castle Syndrome